martinmtt0902/martinmtt0902.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Statistics in the [Department of Statistics and Data Science](https://www.sta.cuhk.edu.hk/) at
+I am a PhD student in Statistics in the [Department of Statistics and Data Science](https://www.sta.cuhk.edu.hk/) at
 [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/).
 My background includes Statistics, Mathematics, and Finance.

 My research interests include change-point detection in high-frequency return data and high dimensional non-parametric statistics under time series setting.